ga4gh/va-spec/docs/source/introduction.rst

 **Attic:**

+The series of figures below provides a high-level overview of the processes through which VA models are generated, from the creation and evolution of the foundational Core-IM, to derivation of Statement profiles from the Core-IM, to the maturation of draft profiles into established standards, and the adoption and iterative refinement of these standards.

 This basic model supports two "modes of use" for Statements, which allow for simple assertions of knowledge, or nuanced representations of the state of evidence surrounding a given Proposition.
 Implementations can choose the mode that best fits their data.
 Details are provided in the ``Statement`` class page `here <https://va-ga4gh.readthedocs.io/en/latest/core-information-model/entities/information-entities/statement.html#implementation-guidance>`_.